thegriglat/dqmcpp/mkdocs/docs/index.md

 # Welcome to DQMCpp

 DQMCpp is a C++ library for operating and analysing CMS DQM data.

 Source code is available on [github.com](https://github.com/thegriglat/dqmcpp).

-To learn how to start with DQMCpp:
+How to start with DQMCpp:

  * [Installation and configuration](installation.md)
  * [Documentation](documentation/index.md)